stevana/hot-swapping-state-machines2/README.md

      tolerate and repair some amount of faulty replicas, which allows for rolling upgrades where we replace one of the server components at the time;
   5. There's also [local-first](https://www.inkandswitch.com/local-first/)
-     systems, which are different than all above.
+     systems, which are different to all the above.
 I've not had a chance to think about upgrades in that context, so I won't talk about them any further.

 In this post I'd like to focus on upgrading stateful systems, like